GregariousMammal/Main-Site/content/clients/ethereum-foundation.md

 end_date: ongoing
 ---

-Chris is working on documentation for the Solidity project, the programming language developers use to create application on the Ethereum Blockchain.
+We work on documentation for the Solidity project, the programming language developers use to create application on the Ethereum Blockchain.